Saint Louis Billikens men's basketball: Jim Crews era

 Jim Crews was promoted to head coach after serving on an interim basis following the health concerns and eventual death of Majerus.
 He was on Majerus' staff since 2011.
 After leading the Billikens to a school-record 28 wins, Crews was formally named SLU's 25th head coach on April 12, 2013.
 He was fired after the 2016 Atlantic 10 tournament resulted in the elimination of the Billikens and marked the end of two 11–21 Billikens seasons.
 Crews was paid a $1.86 million buyout in 2016-17, according to tax forms.

 Travis Ford era

 On March 30, 2016, Saint Louis University announced that Travis Ford has been hired as the head basketball coach.
 He inherited a Billikens team that had gone a disappointing 11–21 each of the previous two seasons under Jim Crews.
-Due to a lack of talent from the previous regime, SLU was predicted to finish dead last of the Atlantic 10 conference during the 2016–17 season.
-Basketball statistician Ken Pomeroy predicted the Billikens as the team most likely to go winless throughout its conference schedule.
+Due to a lack of talent returning from the previous regime, SLU was predicted to finish last in the Atlantic 10 conference during the 2016–17 season.
+Basketball statistician Ken Pomeroy also predicted the Billikens as the team most likely to go winless during its conference schedule.
 Ford led the Billikens to six Atlantic 10 conference wins and a 12–21 overall record.
+The Billikens and Ford gained the attention of national news in January 2024 after it was discovered that Ford's son had created burner Twitter accounts to defend his father, as fans were calling for his firing.
+Ford and SLU parted ways following the 2023-24 season.

+Josh Schertz era

+On April 6, 2024, it was announced that Josh Schertz had been hired as the head coach for the St. Louis Billikens, replacing Ford.